jabong/utility-scripts/README.md

-shell-utilities
+Utility Scripts
 ===============

-A collection of Shell Scripts to Make your day to day activities fun
+A collection of scripts to Make your day to day activities fun